 Networking is important for career success and leadership transitions – and also for forming valuable interpersonal relationships of any kind.
 So, don’t leave things to chance.
 Preparation for networking increases the likelihood of successful outcomes and helps in managing our emotions (and those of others), particularly if networking takes you out of your comfort zone.
 In brief, before networking, prepare and practice.
 While networking, listen.
 Follow up to consolidate your (net)work, and make time to reflect and learn, to improve your networking in future.

 Combined together, we are far more than the sum of our parts.
 Successful leaders know how to network to increase the share of the pie for everyone.
 This is what virtuous networking is all about – giving and receiving, in the spirit of all parties moving forward.
-Make your network improve your net worth – and that of others.

 If you’d like to do more leadership reflection, download the Leadership Self-Reflection and Action Worksheet – great leadership reflection prompts.